The 90 Plus Group: Theatre Against Ageism

 The Secret Lives of Extremely Old People: the play

-Why are the nonagenarians in this play like the mighty tecomanthe speciosa?
+Courage in old age: why are nonagenarians like the mighty tecomanthe speciosa?

 Read on!
 Multiple reasons, especially their longevity and courage in old age.